 AUDIO: Reporting from Abaco Island in the Bahamas on the August 2001 plane crash that killed R&B singer Aaliyah for CBS News Radio and the Westwood One program America in the Morning.

-I know it’s advised that people put up boundaries between their professional and personal lives, but that wasn’t for me.
+I know it’s advised that people put up boundaries between their professional and personal lives, but that wasn’t what I wanted.
 I considered being a reporter a lifestyle, maybe to a fault.

-To celebrate our first anniversary in 2001, my wife Susan and I decided to spend the weekend at a beachfront hotel in Fort Lauderdale.
-We had checked in, were having dinner and on our second round of drinks when my phone rang and it was CBS.
-I answered and was told NASCAR racer Dale Earnhardt had just died at Daytona International Speedway and could I start heading that way.
-I explained it was our anniversary and the desk assistant apologized for interrupting us.
+To celebrate our first wedding anniversary in 2001, my wife Susan and I decided to spend the weekend at a beachfront hotel in Fort Lauderdale.
+We had checked in, were having dinner and on our second round of drinks when my phone rang.
+It was CBS, with a desk assistant telling me NASCAR racer Dale Earnhardt had just died at Daytona International Speedway.
+He asked if I could start heading that way and I explained it was our anniversary and the person apologized for interrupting us.
 I knew nothing about racing, but knew who Earnhardt was and that this was a huge story.
-After having this bouncing around in my head for a few minutes and talking with my wife, she reluctantly agreed I could leave to drive up to cover the story, where I arrived around midnight and immediately started reporting for the hourly newscasts.
-She spent the rest of the weekend in the hotel by herself.
-Needless to say that was not good on my part.
+After having this bouncing around in my head for a few minutes and talking with my wife, she reluctantly agreed that I could leave to drive up to cover the story.
+I arrived at the track around midnight and immediately started reporting for the network’s hourly newscasts.
+Susan spent the rest of the weekend in the hotel by herself.
+Not very thoughtful on my part, I know, but I felt CBS needed to have a reporter there.

 About three times a year I would take a train up to New York and spend a few days at the CBS Broadcast Center alongside people I otherwise only knew by phone, emails and messages.
-It was fascinating to see how the radio network operated and to meet the legendary anchors I only knew as voices, most of whom had been on the air there for decades.
-People like Christopher Glenn, Nick Young, Bill Whitney and Steve Kathan, among others.
+It was fascinating to see how the radio network operated and to meet the news anchors I only knew as voices.
+They included legendary broadcasters Christopher Glenn, Nick Young, Bill Whitney, Bill Vitka and Steve Kathan, among others.
 Working remotely, the desk assistants were often my first line of contact, and it was also great getting to know them.

 One was Joshua Cook, who by chance married a woman from Arkansas and today lives in Little Rock.
 We got together for lunch about a month ago and spent much of that visit sharing memories and discussing the evolution in recent years of CBS News Radio.
 There’s no longer a radio affiliate in Little Rock, so lately I’ve been listening to the top-of-the-hour newscasts on SiriusXM’s POTUS channel.
 And when driving at night in Arkansas, I still tune in to the amazing AM signal of WBBM in Chicago.

-It is telling that the three commercial radio news stations I worked for while reporting for CBS no longer have active newsrooms.
-KARN, WRVA and WIOD, like their broadcasting peers, once had a regulatory obligation as well as a sense of civic obligation from local owners to provide strong local news coverage.
-Ted Snider, who owned KARN and the Arkansas Radio Network for decades, knew that necessitated hiring a full staff of anchors, reporters, editors and producers.
+It has been apparent from hearing recent CBS newscasts that it’s a much more lean operation with fewer reporters while also not airing as many reports from affiliates.
+But of course there are fewer commercial stations these days that are doing original reporting.
+The three stations I worked at while reporting for CBS no longer have active newsrooms.
+KARN, WRVA and WIOD, like their broadcasting peers, once had a regulatory obligation as well as a sense of civic pride from local owners to provide strong local news coverage.
+Ted Snider, who owned KARN and the Arkansas Radio Network for decades, knew that necessitated hiring a full staff of anchors, reporters, editors, producers and talk show hosts.

 Don’t get me started about what deregulation and distant corporate owners have done to the radio industry.
 And with a merger approved last Thursday by the Federal Communications Commission, the same thing is now happening to television.
 Public broadcasters definitely stepped up to fill the void and that’s the direction I took my career.

 In 2003, as the build up to the war with Iraq was dominating national news coverage, I was getting less work from CBS.
-So when the Miami Herald was creating a radio news team as part of a new partnership with NPR station WLRN, I was hired there, starting a wonderful 22-year run in public broadcasting, which eventually included a return home to Little Rock, where I led the news department at KUAR, before three years at Arkansas PBS.
+So when the Miami Herald was creating a radio news team as part of a new partnership with NPR station WLRN, I was hired there, starting a wonderful 22-year run in public broadcasting, which eventually included a return home to Little Rock, where I led the news department at KUAR, before three years at Arkansas PBS where I was Director of Public Affiars.
 But public broadcasting is retrenching after last year’s elimination of federal funding and the simple truth is that fewer people are watching or listening to over-the-air broadcasts.

 Some partisans are cheering the demise of legacy media, but the evolving landscape will have fewer fact checkers and less accountability.
 It’ll be harder for people to know what is true.
 But at the same time, podcasting is exciting in that it allows anyone with an idea to reach an audience without the need for a broadcast signal.